 Texas Governor Rick Perry launches presidential bid

-CHARLESTON, South Carolina (Reuters) - Republican Rick Perry, the conservative governor of Texas, on Saturday declared himself a candidate for president with a blistering attack on Democratic President Barack Obama.
+CHARLESTON, S.C./GREENLAND, New Hampshire (Reuters) - Republican Rick Perry, the conservative governor of Texas, on Saturday declared himself a candidate for U.S. president with a blistering attack on Democratic President Barack Obama.

 "I realize that the United States of America really is the last great hope of mankind," Perry said, as he accused Obama of imperiling America's standing in the world with "disastrous economic policies" and the "incoherent muddle that they call foreign policy."

-Delivering a speech to about 700 conservative activists in South Carolina, Perry, 61, touted his job creation record in Texas and promised to reduce taxes, business regulations and the overall role of government in people's lives.
-He said leaders in Washington have lacked courage and Obama's policies have "prolonged our national misery, not alleviated it."
+Delivering a speech to about 200 voters at a backyard cocktail party in the key primary state of New Hampshire, Perry, 61, touted his job creation record in Texas and promised to reduce taxes, business regulations and the overall role of government in people's lives.
+He said leaders in Washington have lacked courage and Obama's "tax and spend and borrow agenda" had led to the downgrade of the U.S. credit rating.

 "Mr. President, let us tell you something.
 You cannot win the future by selling America off to foreign creditors.
 We cannot afford four more years of this rudderless leadership," Perry said.